 Three times, the apostle James states unequivocably, 'Faith without works is dead!'
 Here's how James' teaching agrees with and complements the teaching of Paul on justification.

-The Protestant world presents grace as "free."
-John Ritenbaugh shows that God expects a great deal of effort from us once we receive it.
+Protestantism unthinkingly presents grace as "free."
+However, Scripture shows that God expects a great deal of effort from us once we receive it—it is costly.

 In this foundational message on the Passover, John Ritenbaugh insists that the annual reaffirmation of the covenant—through the Passover—is at the heart and core of an on-going relationship with Jesus Christ and God the Father, a life-and-death. . .

 What many religious people do not seem to understand is that justification before God is just the beginning of something far more involved—and that is living by faith.
 John Ritenbaugh covers the faithful life and work of Noah, illustrating that walki. . .